frkr/jpooling/README.md

 # Why?

-- Why was this project done?
+- Why was this project was made?
 In a very old project, it was used because there was a bug in the cluster where from time to time the connection with jTDS was no longer valid.

-- To protect the copy right solution (as well as all the other things I put in the git).
+- To protect the copyright solution (as well as all the other things I put in the git).

 - For laziness to put something else in the project inspired this class here: https://gist.github.com/frkr/d1d4707d094bb61ac3abfa06600b29f1